thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 - Export and require a function.
 - Export and require an object.
 - Explain what the three kinds of modules are.
-- Explain what the Express router is.
+- Explain what an Express router is.

 ## What's a Node.js module?